willkroboth/ConfigCommands/README.md

 - `if <message>.equals("1") goto "Option 1"`
 - `goto Integer.("4")`

-`return` will end execution and send a result to `<sender>`, equivalent to `<sender>.sendMessage([Expression])`.
+`return` send a result to `<sender>`, equivalent to `<sender>.sendMessage([Expression])`, then end the command's execution.

-Execution will also end if there is not a command at the current index, such as at the end of the list or if an invalid number is jumped to.
+Execution will also end if there is not a command at the current index, such as at the end of the list, or if an invalid number is jumped to by an if or goto command.

 #### Note on running commands
 The original motivation for this plugin was to allow sever administrators to allow non-admin players to only run commands with specific arguments.
 For example, a `/spawn` command: